telerik/fiddler-everywhere-docs/traffic/inspect-traffic.md

 To extract information about the captured sessions, go to the [**Live Traffic**]({%slug web-sessions-list%}) tab where each request/response entry (session) is listed in a row with multiple columns fields in the **Sessions** list.
 There you can extract valuable data such as the returned status code, the host and the URL, the type of the used protocol (HTTP or HTTPS), the body sizer in bytes, the used HTTP method (GET or POST), and more.

-To open structured information about the session timings, sizes, request, and response details in the [**Overview** tab]({%slug overview-tab%}), single-click a session or select multiple sessions.
+To open the structured information about the session timings, sizes, request, and response details in the [**Overview** tab]({%slug overview-tab%}), single-click a session or select multiple sessions.

 ![Live Traffic and session overview](../images/livetraffic/websessions/websessions-list-all-overview.png)